Fighting Fire with Thermal Cameras

 The combination of drone and thermal camera gives rescuers and firefighters several major advantages.
 As mentioned above, it allows them to see through smoke, and it also facilitates nighttime operations.
 Furthermore, the combination allows operators to observe and investigate extensive areas from a safe distance.
 In the case of a large fire, a thermal camera mounted on a drone can be used to search for people and animals, even at night and under foggy conditions.

 Drones can be deployed very quickly in case of emergency.
 After all, an entire drone, with thermal camera and accessories included, can be transported in a large passenger car without requiring any modification to the interior.
 That same drone will be operational within a few minutes of arrival at the scene of the emergency.

 Why Choose the Workswell WIRIS System

-Workswell’s WIRIS is the most advanced thermal imaging system for use with drones, and it offers a range of functions that are critical to the success of rescue operations.
+Workswell’s WIRIS thermal camera is the most advanced thermal imaging system for use with drones, and it offers a range of functions that are critical to the success of rescue operations.
 These functions can save lives.
-One of the key features of the Workswell WIRIS that is absolutely essential for search-and-rescue applications is thermal camera calibration.
+One of the key features of the Workswell WIRIS thermal camera that is absolutely essential for search-and-rescue applications is thermal camera calibration.

 Thermal camera calibration ensures exceptionally high thermal homogeneity in the thermogram.
 This is what gives the operator confidence that the camera has not passed over a missing person.
 In fact, dense smoke decreases ambient infrared radiation temperature differences in the image.
 This makes detecting people much more reliable because lower temperature differences make it easier to distinguish people from their surroundings.